jsoffer/eilat/README.md

 Press **Ctrl+t**.
 A new tab will appear.
 Select this: http://sidigital.co/ from wherever you're reading.
 Go back to the browser, click inside the tab (to ensure it's active - I have to improve that) and press **y**.
 This will navigate to the address stored on the primary clipboard.
-Nothing will happen yet: javascript is disabled.
+The animation will not run yet: javascript is disabled.
 Press **j** to scroll the page down, **k** to scroll up.

 Press **q**.
 The address bar should have turned blue: javascript is enabled now,